hossainsafwan/AndroidFundamentals/MVVM/README.md

 	viewModel = ViewModelProvider(this).get(GameViewModel::class.java)
  ```

 The ViewModel should never contain references to fragments, activities, or views, because activities, fragments, and views do not survive configuration changes.
+The ViewModel is destroyed when the respective UI-Controller is finished.

  # ViewModelFactory